-The image above is one that we published back in 2004, and is one of the most important progressions in the history of landfill in the UK.
-It was a webpage in itself and rendered in efficient html code as was necessary in those days, to provide a reasonable download speed.
+The image above is one that we published back in 2004 and is one of the most important progressions in the history of landfills in the UK.
+It was a webpage in itself and rendered in efficient HTML code as was necessary for those days, to provide a reasonable download speed.

 It shows how the concept of the current EU landfill lining requirements for MSW and commercial/industrial landfills evolved, and as an illustration, is probably unique in its treatment of this subject.

 Stage 1 was current in the UK from the 1970s until about 1987.
 Throughout this period landfills were being progressively better controlled and were getting larger, so their potential impact on the surrounding water environment was growing.